I. CONTACT INFORMATION

 How do CURRENT STUDENTS meet with one of the Economics Undergraduate Counselors?

-For additional information – please click on our Contact Us page.
+For additional information, please visit our Contact Us page.

 I need to meet with a College counselor to discuss a four year plan, my GE requirements, and my university requirements.
 Where can I find the contact information for the College and School Advising Offices?